Google PageSpeed Insights

 User Experience and Bounce Rates

-Higher bounce rates can be found on a slow website, as users are more likely to leave a site that takes too long to load.
-As a result, high bounce rates may indicate to search engines that your content is not relevant or engaging, potentially affecting your rankings.
+Slow-loading websites tend to have higher bounce rates, as users are more likely to leave a page that takes too long to load.
+High bounce rates signal to search engines that your content may not be relevant, potentially lowering your rankings.

 Mobile-First Indexing

-Since Google has shifted towards mobile-first indexing, the performance of your mobile site is crucial.
-Therefore, a good PSI score for your site’s mobile and desktop versions is essential to positively impact your SEO.
+With Google’s shift to mobile-first indexing, the speed and performance of your mobile site are critical.
+A strong PSI score for both mobile and desktop versions of your site is essential for maintaining or improving your SEO performance.

 Crawl Budget